Postpartum depression: symptoms, treatment, how to help?

 Postnatal depression: treatment

-If depression is suspected, it may be helpful to be widely available Edinburgh Postnatal Depression Scale Questionnaire.
-It is a screening test that determines the likelihood of developing this disorder based on the answers to 10 questions.
-With a maximum of 30 points possible, a score of more than 12 is considered an alarming condition and requires consultation with a specialist.
+If depression is suspected, it may be helpful to be widely available Edinburgh Postnatal Depression Scale (EPDS) questionnaireThis is a screening test that determines the likelihood of developing this disorder based on answers to 10 questions.
+With a maximum score of 30 points, a score above 12 is considered alarming and requires consultation with a specialist as it carries a high risk of postpartum depression.

 The decision to diagnose and start treatment of postpartum depression may be made by a general practitioner, pediatrician or gynecologist.
 In some cases, however, it is necessary to consult a psychiatrist.
 As with other depressive disorders, there are various methods of effective treatment of postnatal depression.
 These include pharmacological and psychotherapeutic procedures.